 - The best years!
 They still think we parents are great, and they are like sponges soaking everything up.
 They can pack their own bags and are more adventurous with eating and drinking. they can stay up later without becoming hysterical the next day – Seana Smith from www.hellosydneykids.com.au

-CONS of traveling with school-aged children
+THE CONS of traveling with kids

 - They’re still learning to manage their emotions so can often meltdown.
 This does start to settle down at the later end of the school aged kids bracket.